NorthernWidget/ALog/README.md

 ### What does it have?

-*   A teeny tiny computer running at 8MHz
+*   A teeny tiny computer running at 8 MHz
 *   An SD card to save data
 *   A real-time clock and its backup battery to save the time
 *   A USB port to upload programs and talk to the computer